portrik/Tournaments/README.md

 ### Bracket.js

 Bracket houses the main logic of the app.
 When passed the team names, it creates filler team names (Winner of match #) and divides them into rounds.

-In case the number of selected teams is odd, bye rounds are positioned at the start of the bracket to fit the bracket format.
+In case the number of selected teams is odd, bye round is generated.
+A number of teams are eliminated in the bye round to make the number of teams fit the spider system.

+The user than chooses winners through inputing the game results a winner.

 ## Input data